idelfonsog2/idelfonsog2.github.io/README.md

 <!-- I'm not only writing the mobile front end and the backend with the above as I mentioned.
 I'm also working with another recent feature announced [Swift AWS Lambda](https://github.com/awslabs/aws-sdk-swift),  -->

 At this point you might wonder:

 - _Maybe is overkill?
 Do you pretend to add everything that you find?
 When would I ship it?_

-> The true is...
+> The truth is...
 I enjoy learning, doing, and improving

 ---

 ### `iOS install certs`

-If we are in 2021 and the team does not have the following... you are crippling the product and the developers.
+If you are in 2021 and the team does not have the following... you are crippling the product and the developers.
 Not too many people think is important.
 The budget will reflect it and because is not important it will be hard for stakeholders to pinpoint the money leak.
 At the moment there is not a good debugging tool for it...
 I'm looking at you JIRA 👀

 The command line is more like `$ fastlane ios_install_certs` Many people would know the previous.
 For the rest who have left this process manual and up to all team members to figure out, let me explain: